Her Final Reckoning

-Her Final Reckoning is a lost 1918 American silent drama film directed by Émile Chautard and written by Jules Claretie and Charles E. Whittaker.
+Her Final Reckoning is a 1918 American silent drama film directed by Émile Chautard.
 The film stars Pauline Frederick, John Miltern, Robert Cain, Warren Cook, Joseph W. Smiley, and James Laffey.
+Her Final Reckoning was adapted for the screen by Charles E. Whittaker based on the play Le Prince Zilah by Jules Claretie.
+The play was also adapted for film in Italy in the same year under the title Il Principe Zilah.
+That adaptation was directed by Ugo De Simone.
 The film was released on June 23, 1918, by Paramount Pictures.

 Plot

-As described in a film magazine, Marsa (Frederick), daughter of a Russian nobleman whose wealth she inherits, meets and falls in love with Prince Zilah (Miltern) in Paris.
-Between them rises the shadow of a secret, the nature of which is revealed, with Count Menko (Cain) hurrying to Paris upon learning of Marsa's engagement to the Prince.
+As described in a film magazine, Marsa, daughter of a Russian nobleman whose wealth she inherits, meets and falls in love with Prince Zilah in Paris.
+Between them rises the shadow of a secret, the nature of which is revealed, with Count Menko hurrying to Paris upon learning of Marsa's engagement to the Prince.
 The Count orders her to meet him in the garden.
 She turns her dogs loose on him and he is badly injured and disappears for a time.
 The Count sends a packet of love letters to the Prince on the eve of the marriage.
 Marsa becomes ill and loses her mind.
 A friend of Prince runs down the Count and kills him in a duel.
 The Prince and Marsa are reconciled.